 Roy maximum root | \(R = \lambda_1\) | \(\eta^2 = \frac{\lambda_1}{1+\lambda_1}\) |

-These correspond to different kinds of “means” of the \(\lambda_i\): arithmetic, geometric, harmonic and supremum.
+These correspond to different kinds of “means” of the \(\lambda_i\): geometric (Wilks), arithmetic (Pillai), harmonic (Hotelling-Lawley) and supremum (Roy).
 See Friendly et al. (2013) for the geometry behind these measures.

-Each of these statistics have different sampling distributions under the null hypothesis, but they can all be converted to \(F\) statistics, which are exact when \(s \le 2\), and approximations otherwise.
+Each of these statistics have different sampling distributions under the null hypothesis, but they can all be converted to \(F\) statistics.
+These are exact when \(s \le 2\), and approximations otherwise.
 As well, each has an analog of the \(R^2\)-like partial \(\eta^2\) measure, giving the partial association accounted for by each term in the MLM.

 10.3.1 Testing contrasts and linear hypotheses